jefo2k/python-daily-pills/pills/day-006/README.md

-# Python daily pills - Day 006: Python Indentation
+# [Python daily pills] Day 006 -  Python Indentation

 Indentation refers to the spaces at the beginning of a code line.